-Lynch, a Republican, was the representative for Maine's 1st congressional district from 1865 to 1873.
+Lynch was the representative for Maine’s 1st congressional district and was a Republican.
+He served from 1865 to 1873.

 From Dec 1865 to Mar 1873, Lynch missed 1,042 of 2,481 roll call votes, which is 42.0%.
 This is much worse than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1866-Mar 1867||224||35||15.6%||28th|

 |Dec 1871-Feb 1872||89||17||19.1%||54th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000